lucaspmedina/lucaspmedina/README.md

 ### Hi there 👋
-🌱 My name is Lucas(He/Him) and I’m currently learning Python at Kenzie Academy Brazil
+🌱 My name is Lucas(He/Him) and I’m currently learning NextJs at Kenzie Academy Brazil

 ---